lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

 - Clean up (shorter functions, move functions to separate files, improve names, ...)

+- Clean up printBoard

 ---

 ### (Weird) bugs:

-- 🛠️ when size of the board is >= 11, the formatting becomes weird:
+- ✅ when size of the board is >= 11, the formatting becomes weird:
   ![alt text](image-1.png)
 - ✅ floodFill doesn't terminate for bigger boards (fixed, but still don't know why it worked for small board..)